This post will review one of the foundational strategies of power.

 - Old grumpy woman yelling at the neighbor

-From a stereotype perspective, such as before we get to know the person, people put in this category homeless and welfare recipients, as they are seen as leaching off society without giving anything.
+From a stereotype perspective, such as before we get to know the person, people place in the low-power and low-warmth category folks such as homeless and welfare recipients.
+These groups are seen as leaching off society without giving anything.
+They take and give nothing (low warmth), but also take little (low power).

 Behavior: Active harm